“Should I hire a marketing agency or an in-house marketing person?”

-To keep things on a positive note, let’s discuss why an agency can be a valuable asset to your marketing initiatives.
+Is hiring a marketing company worth it?
+To keep things on a positive note, let’s now discuss why an agency can be a valuable asset to your marketing initiatives.
 Key points, such as expertise and cost, are big reasons why businesses frequently partner with an agency.

-Choosing to go with an agency means you’re getting access to more individuals and skillsets.
+Choosing to go with an agency means you’re getting access to more individuals and skill sets.
 No one person can be an expert on everything.
-Hiring a digital marketing agency that employs people with a diverse set of skills ensures all of your marketing needs are covered.
+Hiring a digital marketing agency that employs people with diverse sets of skills ensures all of your marketing needs are covered.

 Agencies also have more resources that can benefit your campaign or project.
 Marketing firms are typically up to date with and have access to the latest in design and marketing software programs.

 It’ll take a few in-house marketing hires to match the collective brainpower you'd get from an agency.
 And bringing on an equivalent marketing staff isn't always an option for smaller companies.
 If you can afford to hire a few people with different strengths, great!
 If you can’t, an agency might be in your best interests.